-CUSTOMER NOTICE: All our parks currently remain open however the following facilities are closed with immediate effect: cafes, play areas, outdoor gyms, tennis courts, basketball courts, multi use games areas and public toilets.
+CUSTOMER NOTICE: All our parks currently remain open however some of our facilities remain closed.
+Our tennis courts, basketball courts and multi use games areas are open and cafes are running a takeaway service.
+Public toilets are now open.

 For updates please check COVID-19 Impact on Services.
 We apologise for any inconvenience caused.